 Allison Knight is the Outreach Children's Librarian.
 She carefully crafts each Bookmobile Storytime to be both fun and educational, teaching children early literacy skills and modelling behaviors that promote reading readiness to preschool teachers.

-Drew Wichterman is the Reference and Technology Assistants at Outreach Services.
-He teachs iPad and laptop classes at Senior Facilities, and provide one-on-one instruction on iPads and e-readers for Lobby Stop and Homebound patrons.
+We also have three staff members whose focus is on Reference and Technology at Outreach Services.
+They teach iPad and laptop classes at Senior Facilities, and provide one-on-one instruction on iPads and e-readers for Lobby Stop and Homebound patrons.

 Dayton Metro Library strives to be an active member of the community, and to support community parades, festivals, and other events.
 The Outreach Services staff and vehicles participate in community events, while balancing the other missions of the department.
 While Dayton Metro Library would like to support all community events, it is not physically or financially possible, and participation must be carefully considered.
 If you would like to request DML participation in a community event, please see the guidelines for event participation, and if your event qualifies, fill out the application form.